The Hidden Indexing Trap: LangChain-Postgres, pgvector, and Custom Vector Stores

 For 1024-dim embeddings vector(1024) is fine.
 For 3072-dim embeddings (OpenAI text-embedding-3-large) use halfvec or an expression index on a halfvec cast to stay within the limit and halve storage.
 At 1M rows the difference between vector(3072) and halfvec(3072) is 6 GB of table storage, plus the HNSW index on halfvec comes in around 7.7 GB versus a DiskANN index at roughly 840 MB — a meaningful gap once the index approaches the size of shared_buffers.

 When the HNSW index no longer fits in shared_buffers, every query triggers disk reads and QPS drops sharply.
 Benchmarks show 2,250 QPS at a 4 GB index falling to 12.9 QPS at 38 GB as the index exceeds available cache 5.
 DiskANN's SBQ compression keeps the index in memory at scales where HNSW would not fit.
-The cost is that iterative scans are not supported in pgvectorscale 0.9.0 and the extension must be installed separately.
+The cost is that DiskANN does not currently support iterative scans, and pgvectorscale must be installed as a separate extension.

 HNSW Parameter Tuning

 Three parameters govern HNSW behaviour. m (default 16) sets the number of connections per node.
-A denser graph improves recall but doubling m can quadruple build time. ef_construction (default 64) controls how thoroughly the graph is built; values of 64–128 cover most workloads. ef_search (default 40) is the recall-latency dial at query time — the practical range is 40–200 before PostgreSQL determines that a full table scan is cheaper than continuing the graph traversal 1.
+A denser graph improves recall but doubling m can quadruple build time. ef_construction (default 64) controls how thoroughly the builder constructs the graph; values of 64–128 cover most workloads. ef_search (default 40) is the recall-latency dial at query time — the practical range is 40–200 before PostgreSQL determines that a full table scan is cheaper than continuing the graph traversal 1.

-The tuning workflow: establish a recall baseline by comparing HNSW results to brute-force exact search (SET enable_indexscan = off) on a sample of 500–1,000 queries.
-Fix ef_search at 100, then tune m and ef_construction until HNSW recall is within 2% of brute-force.
-Reduce ef_search until the latency SLO is met.
-When PostgreSQL switches to a sequential scan at higher ef_search values, the right response is to rebuild the index with higher m and ef_construction, not to keep raising ef_search.
+A reasonable starting point is to fix ef_search at 100, then tune m and ef_construction against a recall baseline — comparing HNSW results against brute-force exact search (SET enable_indexscan = off) on a sample of 500–1,000 representative queries until HNSW recall is within 2% of brute-force.
+From there, reduce ef_search until the latency target is met.
+When PostgreSQL switches to a sequential scan at higher ef_search values, the right response is to rebuild the index with higher m and ef_construction rather than keep raising ef_search.

 Operational Pitfalls